Last Updated on February 11, 2026 by Rajat Bhati

 4. Akasa Air: Top International Airlines in India

-Apart from all these big airlines in India, some top international airlines in India are also popular.
+Apart from all these best airlines in India, some top international airlines in India are also popular.
 This includes names like Etihad Airways, Lufthansa Airlines, and Qatar Airways.

 Read Also: Top Automobile Companies in India